taipalogy/taipa/README.md

-# Parser
+# taipa

-This parser consists of the following functions:
+This natural language processing library consists of the following functions:

 * lemmatizer
 * stemmer